o3de/o3de.org/content/docs/userguide/waf/launching-project.md

 ---
-description: ' Launch your &ALYlong; game project after using Waf to configure and build it. '
+description: ' Launch your Amazon Lumberyard game project after using Waf to configure and build it. '
 title: Launching the Game Project
 ---